Understanding Nesterov's Acceleration via Proximal Point Method: Nesterov's acceleration via alternating two approaches

 Let us implement this idea by alternating between the two approximations \eqref{gd} and \eqref{gd:2-1} of PPM.
 The key modification is that for both approximations, we introduce an additional sequence of points $\{y_t\}$ for cost function approximation; i.e., we use the following approximations for the $t$-th iteration:

-Indeed, this modification is crucial: if we just use approximations at $x_t$, the resulting alternation merely concatenates \eqref{gd} and \eqref{gd:2-1} during each iteration, and the two limitations we discussed in Section~\ref{sec:warmup} will remain in the combined approach.
+Indeed, this modification is crucial.
+If we just use approximations at $x_t$, the resulting alternation merely concatenates \eqref{gd} and \eqref{gd:2-1} during each iteration, and the two limitations we discussed in \S\ref{sec:warmup} will remain in the combined approach.
+In particular, every other step that corresponds to the lower approximation would be still suffer from overshooting for large stepsizes.

 Having introduced a separate sequence $\{y_t\}$ for cost approximations, we consider the following alternation where during each iteration, we update $x_{t}$ with \eqref{gd} and $y_{t}$ with \eqref{gd:2-1}: \begin{mdframed}[backgroundcolor=gray!20] {\bf Approximate PPM with alternating two approaches.} Given $x_0\in \re^d$, let $y_0=x_0$ and run: